ahoymarcus/nextjs-myjs-tech-blog/articles/software-architecture-and-design-2022-02-22.md

 1. **Software Architecture**: at this phase there should be a gathering of many specifications and items to be correlated into a systems functional requirements.
 2. **Software Design**: at this phase the functional requirements are accomplished.

+- Other articles about the Patterns:
+- Software Architecture Patterns - Overview [^1].
+- Front-end Development Patterns - Overview [^2].

 ### Software Architecture and Software Design